 Please contact HaBIC if you would like to discuss further at firstname.lastname@example.org

-HaBIC's new short course Digital Health Information Services starts in Semester 2, 2018.
+HaBIC's new short course Digital Health Information Services will run in Semester 2, 2019.
 This is a rigorous and rewarding 12-week fully online program for aspiring health information professionals, or for experienced health librarians wanting to update their skills in the contemporary digital health setting.

 Modules include essential content on e-health in Australia, digital health information and data sources, evidence-based practice, and health knowledge management technologies.
 The course is led by a team of experienced educators and industry professionals.
 You can complete the optional assessment for academic credit, or choose to receive a Certificate of Completion.
 PD points for professional accreditation are also awarded.